 The Moth Community Program provides the space, tools and expertise for people to practice the art and craft of personal storytelling.
 Shambry’s presentation was a personal story about being 11 years old and living on the streets with his mother and little sister in order to escape a domestic violence situation.
 The era 90s in Portland.

 Melvin–his given name–quickly became “the man” of the family.
 During the day, while his mother was working, he and his little sister went to school and afterwards searched for cardboard to sleep on at night and a sheltering tree to sleep under.
 Their main choice was a special Douglas Fir tree.

-After viewing Chambray’s storytelling performance of “Outdoor Camp” on The Moth, director Etuk immediately wanted to make a movie.
+After viewing Shambry’s storytelling performance of “Outdoor Camp” on The Moth, director Etuk immediately wanted to make a movie.
 Instead, they let the idea incubate for a few years.

-In 2018 Etuk, Bell and Chambray founded Lion Speaks, a 501 (c)3 non-profit movement striving towards racial equity in the fields of STEM, film, media and entertainment industry here in Portland.
-Chambray describes this as “a beautiful collaboration with other partners.”
+In 2018 Etuk, Bell and Shambry founded Lion Speaks, a 501 (c)3 non-profit movement striving towards racial equity in the fields of STEM, film, media and entertainment industry here in Portland.
+Shambry describes this as “a beautiful collaboration with other partners.”

 Lion Speaks offers underrepresented communities of teens and adults educational opportunities to achieve long-term economic stability and career success.
 The movie will employ their production team from the students of this program, giving them the opportunity to work alongside professional mentors and learn from the best while being gainfully employed.

-Photo of Ime Etuk (left) and Vin Chambray (right) on set by Sebastian Rogers
+Photo of Ime Etuk (left) and Vin Shambry (right) on set by Sebastian Rogers